lkview/LayoutsPlusDoc/README.md

 * SKU number
 * price

 In order to support this layout, the variable.csv file must contain all of the parameter labels shown in this sample csv.
-The labels are required as shown.
-The values (to the right of the comma) are explained below.
+The values (to the right of the comma) are the defaults.

 Sample csv: